 There are multiple versions, some from Oracle.

 I installed the free, open source version from Oracle, which is

-(Or you can download the FLOSS version directly (as a ZIP archive) from
+(Or you can download the FOSS version (also as a ZIP archive) from

 Install it as

 This uses the username “

 admin”, with no password